PHHargrove/gasnet/docs/memory_kinds.md

 NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE

-  This is the "memory_kinds" feature branch of GASNet-EX, intended only for use by developers with a specific interest in this feature.
+  This file documents the "Memory Kinds" feature of GASNet-EX, intended only for use by developers with a specific interest in this feature.
-  Other client developers should consider use of the "stable" branch.
+  Other client developers should limit themselves to the interfaces and behaviors given in docs/GASNet-EX.txt and the GASNet-1 specification.
-  GASNet conduit developers not working specifically on memory kinds should be targeting the "develop" branch for any pull requests.

-  While it is intended that features and capabilities introduced in this branch will make their way into a full release of GASNet-EX, this is only a prototype.
-All aspects of the APIs and capabilities first introduced on this branch are subject to non-trivial changes before the prototype stage ends.
+  While it is intended that features and capabilities described here will make their way into the GASNet-EX specification, the APIs in this file and their implementation are only a prototype.
+All aspects of the APIs and capabilities first introduced in this file are subject to non-trivial changes before the prototype stage ends.

 NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE NOTICE